VoltCruelerz/OwlMarble-Magic/classes/ranger/Ranger.md

 Once consumed, the consumer regenerates 1 hit point at the start of each of its turns for 1 minute after any other effects that take place at the start of the creature's turn.
 If the creature is reduced to 0 hit points, the effect of this solution ends.

 A creature that has benefited from a tonic since its last Long Rest must expend a Hit Die to benefit from another.
+As you are resistant to the side effects of your own tonics, the number of times you may benefit from them before expending Hit Dice is increased to 1 + your Constitution modifier.

 > **Ingestion**: A creature can use a Bonus Action to swallow a solution, or an incapacitated or willing creature can be administered a solution by the administering creature's Action